Updated: June 14, 2018

-Remember that in order to purchase R22, you must be an EPA-certified technician.
-So, the typical homeowner isn’t able to purchase a cylinder themselves.
-In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+Remember that in order to buy R22, you must be an EPA-certified technician.
+So, the average homeowner isn’t able to purchase a cylinder themselves.
+In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our experts come out to inspect your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
+If you can’t locate it, you can check your user’s manual.
 Otherwise, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.